-where Hi indicates the homeownership status of household i, which takes 1 if the household owns the residence, and zero otherwise.
+where H_i indicates the homeownership status of household i, which takes 1 if the household owns the residence, and zero otherwise.
 X is a vector that includes the socio-economic and demographic characteristics of the household; and M is a dummy that set to 1 if the household head is an immigrant and zero otherwise.
 The linear probability specification implies that the coefficient of M gives the difference or gaps in homeownership rates between immigrants and natives after taken into account for differences in the characteristics in X between the two groups.

 Table 2 below reports the results of the estimation from logistic specifications.
-The first raw reports the coefficient $\alpha$ after controlling for vector of socioeconomic and demographic variables, including age, sex, and educational attainment of the household head; the household's income; the number of persons in the household, the number of own children; dummy variable capturing the presence of children below age 16; dummy variable indicating if the head is married and the spouse is present in the household.
+The first raw reports the coefficient α after controlling for vector of socioeconomic and demographic variables, including age, sex, and educational attainment of the household head; the household's income; the number of persons in the household, the number of own children; dummy variable capturing the presence of children below age 16; dummy variable indicating if the head is married and the spouse is present in the household.
 The results revels that homeownership gap between immigrant and native is about 30 percentage point.
 As indicated in column 2 and 3 of Table 2, the gap between the two group is about 31 percentage points after controlling for other important variables such as dummy that capture whether the immigrant is a naturalized citizen, the ethnic origin and the ancestry of the head of the household.
 The result also shows that the probability of homeownership is 11 percent higher for naturalized immigrants than non-citizen immigrants.
 Income and home ownership are consistently positively related.
-The household income is also interacted with the immigrant dummy to ascertain whether there are differences in behavior by immigrants and natives at the same income levels, allowing for the possibility that immigrants choose to spend and invest their income differently than natives.
-The result evidenced that immigrants invest 2 percent more on homeownership than the corresponding natives.
+The household income is also interacted with the immigrant dummy to ascertain whether there are differences in behavior by immigrants and natives at the same income levels, allowing for the possibility that immigrants invest 2 percent more on homeownership than the corresponding natives.